Seems to me that seeing a game at Bristol City FC is like arriving at…

 Bristol Rovers are, indeed, a small club.
 They have never been to the top league in England, I think they’ve made exactly one trip to Wembley, and (although I find this charming) they are best known for singing “Goodnight Irene” at matches.
 (Apparently it started in the 60s when they taunted opposing supporters for leaving early.)
 They are also known for their nickname, The Gas, which was originally put on them as “gasheads” by their bitter rivals Bristol City because Rovers’ old ground was next to a dump and smelled horribly.
 Rovers took it as a matter of pride, and now, in fact, list themselves as “Gas” on their own scoreboard.
 They also sing, somewhat oddly, “When The Gas Goes Marching In.”

 Their opponent today would be Port Vale, if anything a smaller club which one might call “the other club in Stoke.”
 They have also never been to the top league, though they did once make the FA Cup semifinals and have had two days at Wembley in smaller competitions.
-They were in League One at the time of my visit, but as of the 2020-21 season they are down in League Two.
-Rovers are still in League One.
+As of the 2023-24 season both Port Vale and Rovers are still in League One.